 We've included the question of "Can you dump your sofa at the tip?" because so many people don't seem to know.
-The answer of course is YES!!
-Council tips or HWRCs will take any bulky household item, including things like mattresses, sofa beds, chest of drawers, fridges and old carpet.
+The answer, of course, is a responding YES!!
+This is because council tips or HWRCs will take any bulky household item, including mattresses, sofa beds, chest of drawers, fridges and old carpet.

 b) Burn bulky waste

 A bonfire in your yard or garden, although entirely legal, should really only ever be used for dry garden waste like leaves and wood.
 Burning stuff like cardboard, packaging and treated wood (this means any wood that has been painted or stained etc) - although it burns well! - is a definite environmental no-no because of the emissions and toxic fumes that burning it creates.
 Bear in mind also that there are laws against the nuisance caused by smoke from bonfires.